• Target level of study

 Presentation

-The Master's degree in Money, Banking, Finance and Insurance includes 5 courses:
+The Master's in Money, Banking, Finance, and Insurance comprises five tracks:

 • Market Risk Analysis Course